Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: System and spin-squeezed states

-Note that Eq.~\eqref{ham_ho} has been the starting point for deriving the STA scheme in Ref.~\cite{JuliaDiaz+:12}.
-In the following, we will use it as our point of departure for developing an eSTA-type control scheme.
+Note that this last Hamiltonian has been the starting point for deriving the STA scheme in Ref.~\cite{JuliaDiaz+:12}.
+In the following, we will use it as our primary point of departure for developing an eSTA-type control scheme.